EliteFitAI/ef-help-center/docs/product-tour/Admin/1userJourney.md

-# User Journey
+# User journey

-Welcome to the EliteFit.AI Physiotherapy Program help center.
+Welcome to the EliteFit.AI physiotherapy program help center.
 This guide will walk you through the user journey for patients and physiotherapy admins using our platform.

 ---

-## 🧍‍♀️ User Flow for Patients
+## 🧍‍♀️ User flow for patients

 Follow these steps to get started with your workouts: